There are many issues that a homeowner might face with the trees and shrubs on a property. Get the answers to some of the most common questions.

 - I have a white pine tree that was leaking and had little holes in it last year.
 It was treated, but now this is happening again.
 Might it be infected with bugs?

-- We cut branches improperly from three of our trees and at least five of the branches resulted in bark being ripped from the tree trunk.
-Is there any dressing that I can put on the trees to help them heal faster and keep out disease, such as Tree Kote?
-Or should I just leave them to heal on their own?
+- We cut branches improperly from three trees, and several branches resulted in bark being ripped off.
+Should I apply a dressing like Tree Kote to help them heal faster, or should I leave them to heal naturally?

 - Can I grind down a few inches around a live oak tree to eliminate heavy growth of root sprouts?